frabjous/jhap-templates/documentation/markdown_primer.md

 #) This is item three.
 :::

-Bullet lists can be made similarly, using asterisks, leading hyphens and plus symbols.
+Bullet lists can be made similarly, using asterisks, leading hyphens, or plus symbols.

 ```markdown
 * One thing